lai1997/paltlsy/README.md

-Anonymous repo for CAV 2024 Submission 5511.
+Anonymous repo, containing artefacts for the CAV 2024 Submission 5511.